 If one system goes down in a system of asynchronous applications, the other system will not be impacted.
 The task will be on hold until the other system is up and running again.
 Web applications that receive a lot of requests are able to generate tasks in response to user input and send them to a receiver.
 The receiver retrieves the task and processes it when the receiver is ready, returning a response when it is finished.
 This way the user interface remains responsive all the time.

 How to implement asynchronous messaging in the cloud?

-RabbitMQ as message broker
+RabbitMQ as a message broker

-RabbitMQ provide four different types of exchanges.
+RabbitMQ provides four different types of exchanges.

 Persistence, clustering and highly available queues

 Message queues and messages can be persistent, which means that information will not be lost in case of a restart.
 A message queue in RabbitMQ provides messages a safe place to live until they are received.
 Several RabbitMQ servers can be clustered together to form a single message broker.
 Queues can be mirrored across several machines in a cluster, ensuring that even in the event of hardware failure the messages are safe.